Ensuring your parents’ finances are in order is a big part of taking care of them in their old age.

 It’s a funny thing when you realise that your parents are old.
-It makes you reflect on their lives and is probably when the responsibility of care shifts to you looking after them.
+It makes you reflect on their lives and it’s probably when the responsibility of care shifts to you looking after them.

 We’re talking about making sure that they’re taken care of and in the best position to enjoy their golden years.
-Of course a big part of that is ensuring their finances are in order.
+Of course a big part of that is ensuring your parents’ finances are in order.

-Having gone through the process with both of our parents, looking after an elderly parent’s finances and how to approach them can be a sensitive and tricky area.
+Having gone through the process with both of our parents, I know that looking after an elderly parent’s finances can be a sensitive and tricky area.
+Here are my best tips for making this awkward conversation as productive as possible.

 Have the talk